 What steps might the vet take?

 In many cases, the underlying cause for diarrhoea is self-resolving and your vet can treat the symptoms, such as providing probiotics, wormers, or medication to ease discomfort.

+However, sometimes the reason for diarrhoea in dogs may be more sinister.
 If they are more concerned, they may want to administer fluids to combat dehydration.
 They may even want to take a blood sample for testing, especially if the initial treatments had no effect.